5ajaki/SPP2-Applications/20463-SPP2 blockful Application.md

 * 1 Product Designer
 * 1 Governance researcher

 As we are **totally bootstrapped**, never having raised a penny from investors, this funding is crucial for us to focus on ENS and effectively address this major security problem.
-For that we also need to be competitive, retain and build a world-class team for the long-term.
+For that, we also need to be competitive, retain, and build a world-class team for the long term.

 [![blockful-collage](https://discuss.ens.domains/uploads/db9688/optimized/2X/a/af6f1dcfa2aac85869220f3b77b2b5d752928a4e_2_500x500.jpeg)blockful-collage3000×3000 925 KB](https://discuss.ens.domains/uploads/db9688/original/2X/a/af6f1dcfa2aac85869220f3b77b2b5d752928a4e.jpeg "blockful-collage")